The True Cost of a Hacked Website for Small Businesses

 The time investment is enormous.
 As a small business owner, you’ll spend hours dealing with the crisis instead of running your business.
 This opportunity cost is often more expensive than the direct financial losses.

-How long does recovery typically take?
-For a basic hack, expect 3-7 days minimum.
-Complex infections can take weeks to fully resolve.
+For a basic hack, expect 3–7 days minimum.
+Complex infections involving backdoors planted across multiple files can take two to three weeks to fully resolve, especially if backups are also compromised.

-Can I just rebuild the site from scratch?
-You could, but you’ll lose your SEO history, backlinks, and domain authority.
-It’s usually better to clean and restore.
+You could, but you’ll lose your SEO history, backlinks, and domain authority built up over years.
+It’s usually better to clean and restore the existing site, then invest in proper security monitoring to prevent it from happening again.